panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 ### Stage 7 (August 11, 2019 - August 18, 2019)
 - Code cleanup  (BUFFER)

-## Students Submit Code and Final Evaluations: August 19 - 26, 2019
+### Students Submit Code and Final Evaluations: August 19 - 26, 2019

+## Future aspects of this project
+- The mentors and I decided to continue to work on the project for a few more months to get enough results to publish a paper.
+- The major aim being able to show the efficancy of current nmt models in translating compositionality based questions to proper SPARQL query.